Blendify/blender-manual/blender_docs/manual/interface/introduction.rst

    The 3D View.

+   Green: Main Region, red left top: Tool Shelf, red left bottom: Operator Panel, red right: Properties Region, purple: Header.

 Editors are consistently organized into following parts:

 Regions
 -------

 At least one region of an editor is always visible.
 It is called the main region and is the most prominent part of the editor.
-In the 3D View above this is marked with a green frame.

 Aside from that there can be more regions available.
-In the 3D View above these are the *Tool Shelf* (toggle visibility with :kbd:`T`) on the left side and the *Properties Region* (toggle visibility with :kbd:`N`) on the right side.
-They are marked with red frames.
+In the 3D View these are the *Tool Shelf* on the left side and the *Properties Region* on the right side.
 Additional regions mostly show context-sensitive content.

 Each editor has a specific purpose, so the main region and the availability of additional regions are different between editors.
 See specific documentation about each editor in the :doc:`Editors </editors/index>` chapter.